JUST1TURKI/ICS344-Project-Team4/README.md

 ## 📌 Note

-Please refer to the `screenshots/` subfolders in each phase to find visual evidence of each step and milestone.
+Please refer to the `PhaseX_XXX_Report.pdf` file in each phase to find visual evidence of each step and milestone.